General Policies and Procedures

 Section 1601 of Public Law 106-386 is a federal law enacted on October 28, 2000, that provides for the tracking of convicted sex offenders enrolled in or employed by institutions of higher education.
 Information concerning registered sex offenders may be obtained from the local Sheriff’s office and by searching the Georgia Bureau of Investigation web site at www.ganet.org/gbi/sorsch.cgi, or at the Welcome Center desks on each campus of the college.

 The procedure for reporting criminal actions and emergencies is for any faculty, staff, student, or visitor to report any questioned activity/incidents to any administrative office in the college.
-A Vice President, Associate Vice President, the Executive Vice President, or the President will respond.
+An Associate Vice President, a Vice President, or the President will respond.
 Current procedures require that at least one designated college official be available to respond to any situation as required.
 The Welcome Center Assistant is always aware of whom to contact in an emergency.
 Please note that this procedure is in no way meant to prohibit or impede the reporting of an emergency directly to the appropriate party (i.e., police department, fire department, hospital/ambulance, etc).
 Emergency procedures and the 911 emergency numbers are posted in all areas of the college.

 All staff members at Wiregrass Georgia Technical College are informed of the need to be alert to campus emergencies or possible security violations.
 All suspicious activity is reported and responded to as indicated above.